-PM {2.5} NOx ROG Diesel Emissions Factor (g/mi) 0.01 1.91 0.04
+PM 2.5 NOx ROG Diesel Emissions Factor (g/mi) 0.01 1.91 0.04

 Criteria pollutant emissions reductions are estimated based on reduction factors, shown in Table 37.
 Greenhouse gas emissions are estimated using the carbon intensity (CI) factors, also shown in Table 37.
-The CI factors for traditional fuels are based on ARB's default values for diesel, CNG, and the current California-average grid.111 The CI factor for CNG shown under the Renewable/TOU column reflect the average CI for RNG as reported by CARB under the Low Carbon Fuel Standard (LCFS) "Data Dashboard".
+The CI factors for traditional fuels are based on ARB's default values for diesel, CNG, and the current California-average grid and are the non EER-adjusted values.
+An adjustment for the energy efficiency of each technology is reflected in the fuel economy assumptions for each technology, as discussed in Section 7.5.2.
+The CI factor for CNG shown under the Renewable/TOU column reflect the average CI for RNG as reported by CARB under the Low Carbon Fuel Standard (LCFS) "Data Dashboard".
 The CI factor for BEVs under the Renewable/TOU column is the average carbon intensity for California grid electricity delivered between the hours of 9:00 pm and 5:00 am, as reported in Table 7-2 of the LCFS regulation.
 This time period is consistent with overnight charging of BEVs.